jeff4/bionotes.github.io/_comp/sed.md

 		* OK, new version using all input files having less than 75 characters in it already looks cleaner.
 Works even better than v1.
 	* JH's v2 example:
 		`gsed -e :a -e 's_^.\{1,78\}$_ &_' -e ta gopnik-test.md >out.txt`
 		* v1 logic is exactly the same as v2.
-Only difference is the content in the input file.
+Only difference is the content in the input file
+		* If you want to learn more about the **t branch** command, look at the index as well as **Example 6.4**.
+Also refer to the index.